The 3 Gili's (Air, Meno and Trawangan)

 Situated on the West is the most popular site of the island suitable for all divers.

-There is a sloping reef, with a series of ridges at 18, 20 and 25 metres, leading into deeper water (40 metres and more).
+There is a sloping reef, with a series of ridges at 18, 20 and 25 metres, leading into deeper water, 40 metres and more.

 This makes it a site that can be dived as a deep dive, mid-water drift dive and Coral exploration in the shallow part.

-You can see Cuttlefishes, Stingrays, lots of Turtles in the shallows, and every
+The name comes from the Reef sharks found in the canyons.
+You can see Cuttlefish, Stingray's, lots of Turtles in the shallows, and every

 Trevallies.